-St. Matthew’s Men Host Pancake Supper
+St. Matthew’s Men host Pancake Supper

 “All of these guys helping are from St. Matthew’s as well as other churches in the community and they all donate their help,” said Huckfeldt.
 “I appreciate every one of them.”

-“We had both grills going and still couldn’t keep up,” said volunteer Michael Mittlestadt.
+“We had both grills going and still couldn’t keep up,” volunteer Michael Mittlestadt said.
 “Everybody and their cousins showed up and it was fantastic.
 People are really looking for those things to do to get them out of the house.
 It’s so nice to see everyone sitting around together and enjoying some good conversations.”

 Easter falls on April 4 this year as it falls on the first Sunday following the first full moon after the Spring Equinox.